 To overcome the limitations of these existing works and to systematically reduce the pilot overhead, a spatial, frequency, and temporal domain (3D) channel extrapolation framework is proposed in this paper to reduce the pilot training overhead from these three domains respectively.
 First, it can be observed that the number of pilots in one certain domain shows the marginal effect, i.e., as the number of pilots in this domain increases, the improvement in channel estimation accuracy gradually decreases.\footnote{This observation is further validated with our simulation results in Section \ref{Sec.
 Sim.
-B}.} Due to the capability of deep neural networks (DNNs) in extracting the spatial and frequency domain characteristics of massive MIMO channels, it is expected that exploiting DNNs for joint spatial and frequency domain channel extrapolation will further reduce the pilot training overhead.
+B}.} Second, considering the capability of deep neural networks (DNNs) in extracting the spatial and frequency domain characteristics of massive MIMO channels, it is expected that exploiting DNNs for joint spatial and frequency domain channel extrapolation will further reduce the pilot training overhead.
 However, although some works have pointed out that jointly learning spatial-frequency domain features is beneficial to channel estimation\cite{zhou2024pay,dong2019deep}, spatial-frequency channel extrapolation has not yet been well investigated to reduce the pilot training overhead for mmWave massive MIMO-OFDM systems.
-Therefore, considering the marginal effects of pilots in the spatial and frequency domains and the effectiveness of traditional knowledge-driven channel estimation methods, we first propose a knowledge-and-data driven spatial-frequency channel extrapolation network (KDD-SFCEN) for uplink channel estimation by exploiting the least square estimator for coarse channel estimation and joint spatial-frequency channel extrapolation to reduce the spatial-frequency domain pilot overhead.
-Then, resorting to the uplink-downlink channel reciprocity and temporal domain dependencies of downlink channels, a temporal uplink-downlink channel extrapolation network (TUDCEN) is proposed for slot-level channel extrapolation, aiming to enlarge the pilot signal period and thus reduce the temporal domain pilot overhead.
+In addition, spatial-frequency correlations and long-term temporal domain dependencies (i.e., dependencies over multiple slots) of downlink channels are rarely investigated to reduce computational complexity and facilitate slot-level channel extrapolation.
+Therefore, we first propose a knowledge-and-data driven spatial-frequency channel extrapolation network (KDD-SFCEN) to reduce the spatial-frequency domain pilot overhead.
+Specifically, coarse low-dimensional channel estimates are first obtained with a knowledge-driven channel estimator from low-density pilots in spatial and frequency domains and then extrapolated to the full-dimensional CSI with the spatial-frequency channel extrapolation network.
+After that, a temporal uplink-downlink channel extrapolation network (TUDCEN) is proposed for slot-level channel extrapolation, aiming to reduce the temporal domain pilot overhead.